cedrikkaufmann/py-monociphersuite/README.md

 # Mono Cipher Suite
 This cipher suite is a simple implementation of the mono-alphabetic substitution.
-The main purpose of this tool is to show you how to crack/derive the used substitution alphabet by using statistic analysis.
+The main purpose of this tool is to demonstrate how to crack/derive the used substitution alphabet by using statistic analysis.

 ## Features
 - Encryption